Mike Whiddett: Car history

-He also owns a Mazda REPU with a 13B twin rotor engine called PITBUL.
-And a Mazda Luce Sedan set up to take up to 3 passengers called MADCAB.
+Whiddett also owns a Mazda REPU with a 13B twin rotor engine called PITBUL, and a Mazda Luce Sedan set up to take up to three passengers called MADCAB.

 Whiddett's current project car is a 2022 Mazda 3 (BP).
 It will feature a quad rotor Wankel engine with 1,200 hp and is being developed to race in the famous Pikes Peak International Hill Climb in celebration of the race's 100th anniversary.